How to Become a Data Analyst (With or Without Experience)

 Step 2: Sharpen your Analytical Skills

-When it comes to beginning a data analysis learning journey, most often you will receive a recommendation about getting started with mathematics and statistics.
-While it’s true that to be able to deal with data, you need the ability to deal with numbers, having a solid mathematical foundation would definitely help.
+When starting your journey in data analytics, you will often hear recommendations to begin with mathematics and statistics.
+While it’s true that to be able to deal with data, you need the ability to deal with numbers, having a solid mathematical foundation would help.
 Even without much statistical knowledge, pursuing a career in data analysis is still achievable and exciting.

-You can learn the art of data analytics with some dedication, practice and imply hands-on approach based mode of learning.
-Remember, there will be hard times, you will be stuck, might even feel demotivated, but you should just keep at it.
+You can learn the art of data analytics with some dedication, practice, and an applied hands-on approach to learning.
+Remember, there will be tough times; you will be stuck; you might even feel demotivated, but you should just keep at it.

 Join the forums to get your queries resolved.
-Try to visualize the data-scenario as a problem, and analytically try to pose a solution.
-In order to do that, first follow the following segments:
+Try to visualize the data scenario as a problem, and analytically try to pose a solution.
+To do that, first follow the following segments:

-So, by doing this would act as a positive beginning to your learning journey.
+So, by doing this, it would act as a positive beginning to your learning journey.

 Step 3: Mastery in Programming Languages